top of page

 The Love Me Tender link provides no video.
 We don’t know Elvis' age or appearance.
 Yet, the song captivates because he comes across as genuinely sincere.

 Still, the song is fiction.
 No young woman is standing in front of him.
-The melody comes from a Civil War song called, Aura Lea.
-But this doesn’t matter to his fans because he sounds sincere.
+The melody comes from a Civil War song called Aura Lea.
+But this doesn’t matter to his fans because he is sincere.

-I believe that sincerity in fiction is the key.
-It opens the door to trust.
-And with trust comes loyalty.
+I believe that sincerity in fiction opens the door to trust and acceptance.
+And with trust and acceptance comes loyalty.
 A reader’s loyalty is the Holy Grail for authors.

 Sincerity in real life

-Is it possible to impart knowledge, wisdom, and kindness to our relatives, friends, neighbors, and coworkers, without sincerity?
+Can we impart inspiration, wisdom, and kindness to our relatives, friends, neighbors, and coworkers without sincerity?
+I don't believe so.

 If we wished to be genuine both in real life and in our fiction, wouldn't we treat our fictional characters as we would anyone in real life?